 British-Nigerian artist (b.1983) London.
 The framework of his practice is structured around the exploration of the Human Condition.

 Primarily using photography, text, archives and everyday objects the artist uses methods of appropriation and recontextualisation to make art that comments on the social, political and the autobiographical.
-Personal experiences and general observations form the basis of his work exploring recurring themes around the notion of family, migration, identity and popular culture.
+Personal experiences and general observations form the basis of his work exploring recurring themes around the notion of family, identity and popular culture.

 He has participated in international art fairs and festivals such as FNB Joburg, Vienna Contemporary, Le Recontres d'Arles and Alchemy at the Southbank Centre, in addition to exhibiting in group shows in venues that include: Tate Britain, Cubitt Gallery, New Art Exchange and the National Portrait Gallery, London.